alexcapstick/alexcapstick.github.io/index.md

 ## I am:

-- A mathematician interested in the overlap between Machine Learning and Healthcare.
+- A mathematician interested in the overlap between Machine Learning and Healthcare
 - Currently studying towards a PhD at Imperial College London
 - A big Formula 1 fan and a tech enthusiast!